 Sun: 1pm - 4.45pm

-Group tours can be pre- booked subject to availability- please contact us at (01) 6030 346 or email to arrange your visit.
+Group tours can be pre - booked subject to availability - please contact us at (01) 6030 346 or email to arrange your visit.
 It is advisable to book at least 2 weeks in advance of your visit.
-Groups may also self-guide - we would appreciate prior notification if you intend to visit with a group.
+Groups may also self-guide through the exhibition - we would appreciate prior notification if you intend to visit with a group.
+To make the most of your visit there is an information booklet available at the entrance to the exhibition.

 Association of Heritage Interpretation: Interpret Britain and Ireland Award (November 2006)